The Inspector (1962 film): Shooting

+Release

+Publicist Nat Weiss saw the film and summaried it as "Dolores Hart and Stephen Boyd getting on and off barges in Amsterdam.
+Philip Dunne, on whom we can always rely, has directed one of Fox's all-time stiffs.
+Charlie [Einfeld, head of Fox publicity] is readying an all-out sex campaign though and if it doesn't save the picture at least it'll probably get him investigated by some congressional committee."

 Reception

+Variety called it "sporadically interesting... the final result is curiously unexciting."

 Bosley Crowther in The New York Times was critical of the advertising of the film, opening his review with "Don't let those lurid advertisements for 'Lisa' - those agonized blurbs that say such things as 'They experimented on me, sold me like human cargo' and 'Why am I terrified every time a man touches me?' - give you the wrong impression of this film.
 It is not a shocking sex picture.
 It is an uncommonly colorful and often tense adventure film."
 Advertising executives were not happy that he referred to the advertising in his review and noted that the quotes had been toned down since originally conceived.
+"Crowther destroyed Lisa" wrote publicist Jack Brodsky.

 The Los Angeles Times called the film "sluggish, tepid."
 The Philadelphia Inquirer said the film was an "absorbing drama," aided by overseas locations and the performances.
 The reviewer said Hart "escapes her ingenue parts of the past" and praised the supporting performers, calling Griffith a "droll delight."

+Filmink called the movie "a dull slog, as many movies directed by Philip Dunne tended to be; as Variety pointed out in its review, the film tries to be several things (a romance, thriller, drama, serious comment on human condition), but does none of them well.
+Even with A-list stars, this movie wouldn't have worked."